dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 *   **Variable**:

-    *   If the pattern is in a refutable context, the context type schema is `Object?`. *We ignore the type annotation in a refutable context because the type is being used to test the value's type and shouldn't also influence it.
-This is consistent `is` expressions where we don't use the type annotation as a context type when inferring its operand.*

-    *   Else if `p` has no type annotation, the context type schema is `?`.
+    1. If `p` has no type annotation, the context type schema is `?`.
         *This lets us potentially infer the variable's type from the matched value.*

-    *   Else the context type schema is the annotated type. *When a typed variable pattern is used in a destructuring variable declaration, we do push the type over to the value for inference, as in:*
+    2. Else the context type schema is the annotated type. *When a typed variable pattern is used in a destructuring variable declaration, we do push the type over to the value for inference, as in:*